AmanSinghNp/Basic-hand-detector/README.md

 # Hand Tracker with AR Cube

-A simple Python project exploring real-time hand tracking and basic Augmented Reality (AR) visualization.
+I wanted to have some fun exploring the MediaPipe library and learning the basics of it, so I made this simple Python project for real-time hand tracking and basic Augmented Reality (AR) visualization.

 ## Overview